stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

     ]
     ```

-2. Deploy **phosphor-node-manager-proxy** from Intel-BMC project [node-manager](https://github.com/Intel-BMC/node-manager), because the project still not merge in OpenBMC project.
+2. Deploy **phosphor-node-manager-proxy** from Intel-BMC project [node-manager](https://github.com/Intel-BMC/node-manager), because the package still not merge in OpenBMC project.
 And modify the interface define if need.
 The patch [0001-change-the-value-number-from-int64-to-double.patch](https://github.com/Nuvoton-Israel/openbmc/blob/runbmc/meta-quanta/meta-olympus-nuvoton/recipes-phosphor/ipmi/phosphor-node-manager-proxy/0001-change-the-value-number-from-int64-to-double.patch) for node manager is change the property type that make bmcweb can get the sensor value on web UI.

 3. Install the ipmitool in host OS, here using Ubuntu 18.04 as example.